-Makes this section effective immediately and applicable to the 2013-2014 school year and later except that paragraph (a) applies immediately and the requirements for computeradaptive reading and math assessments in grades 3 through 7 apply in the 2015-2016 school year and later.
+Makes this section applicable to the 2013-2014 school year and later except that paragraph (a) applies immediately and the requirements for computer-adaptive reading and math assessments in grades 3 through 7 apply in the 2015-2016 school year and later.
+Requires the assessments contracted for under paragraph (d) to apply in the 2014-2015 school year and later.